About Code Examples in the Documentation

 There are several points to note when you execute the code examples in the Microsoft Drivers for PHP for SQL Server documentation:

-Nearly all the examples assume that SQL Server 2005 or later (SQL Server 2008 or later if using the version 3.1 preview) and the AdventureWorks database are installed on the local computer.
+Nearly all the examples assume that SQL Server 2005 or later (SQL Server 2008 or later if using version 3.1) and the AdventureWorks database are installed on the local computer.

 For information about how to download free editions and trial versions of SQL Server, see SQL Server.